ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/infrastructure/_includes/dc-outage.md

     ![](../_assets/cluster-nodes.png)

     If all of the nodes in one of the DCs (data centers) are not available, this data center is most likely offline.

+    {% note info %}

+    Also analyze the **Rack** column to check if {{ ydb-short-name }} nodes are not available in one or several racks in a DC.
+This might indicate that these racks are offline.

+    {% endnote %}